Frequently Asked Questions

 1. Who will benefit from Memorial's PharmD for Working Professionals program?

 Licensed pharmacists who wish to advance their knowledge and skills and attain a PharmD degree while continuing to work.

-2. What will the PharmD for Working Professionals program look like?
+2. What does the PharmD for Working Professionals program look like?

 The program is designed for practicing pharmacists who wish to obtain a Doctor of Pharmacy degree.
-This part-time program will include a combination of online courses, face-to-face clinical skills courses, and experiential learning.
+This part-time program includes a combination of online courses, face-to-face clinical skills courses, and experiential learning.

 The program will incorporate four components:

 - Online learning - a variety of learning technologies to best present the course material in an effective and accessible way.

 - Face-to-face clinical skills courses - two onsite clinical skills courses are planned and each will run over three days.
 Courses will be scheduled Friday through Sunday.